sthsher/CSCI350-Grading-Tools/README.md

 1. Each project must be named "*proj\<i\>*" in the root directory (eg. "proj2")
 2. The designdoc must be named "DESIGNDOC" and placed under each respective project's main source directory.
 For example for project 2, the designdoc must be named "DESIGNDOC" and placed under "proj2/src/userprog/".

 You'll also need to have a csv file ready with all the student's repo names.
-The format is simply the repo name (eg. pintos-ttrojan) on each line.
-Please make sure to include an empty line at the end of the file, otherwise the last line will be omitted from the script.
+The format is simply the repo name (eg. pintos-ttrojan) on each line. **Please make sure to include an empty line at the end of the file, otherwise the last line will be omitted from the script**.

 #### Python Packages